controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-bhom/README.md

 - If you get the error "*curl: (48) An unknown option was passed in to libcurl*" when testing the script, uncomment the following line:

     ``export LD_LIBRARY_PATH="/usr/lib64:$LD_LIBRARY_PATH"``

-- The integration has been tested with:

-   - BMC Helix Control-M 9.0.21.080
-   - BMC Helix Operations Management 23.1

 - The following table shows the correspondence between the HCTM and BHOM field names, and any additional field modifications done in the script.